codiform/gh-actions-usage/README.md

 ## 📦 Installation

 1. Install the GitHub CLI - see the [installation instructions](https://github.com/cli/cli#installation).
-1. Installation requires a minimum version (2.0.0) of the the GitHub CLI that supports extensions.
+2. Installation requires a minimum version (2.0.0) of the GitHub CLI that supports extensions.
-1. Install this extension: `gh extension install codiform/gh-actions-usage`.
+3. Install this extension: `gh extension install codiform/gh-actions-usage`.

 ## Usage